matteomanzini/group9_assignment_1/README.md

 # Assignment 1 - The turtlebot

 The project contains the solution of the first assignment for the Intelligent Robotics course.
-The objective is to implement an autonomous navigation pipeline got a turtlebot in the simulated environment, using *RViz2* for 2D visualization and *Gazebo GUI* for 3D simulation.
+The objective is to implement an autonomous navigation pipeline for the turtlebot in the simulated environment, using *RViz2* for 2D visualization and *Gazebo GUI* for 3D simulation.

 ### Overview